PyRepair/maniple/training-data/summarize-experiment-v2/luigi/4/prompt_response_response_1.md

-# The corrected version of the function
+# The entire corrected function

 ```python
 # The relative path of the buggy file: luigi/contrib/redshift.py